bjoernricks/git-knowledge-snack/src/concepts/graph.md

  # Directed Acyclic Graph

- Git stores it's snapshots, the commits, in a directed acyclic graph.
+ Git stores its snapshots, the commits, in a directed acyclic graph.
 In the sense of git this means:

  * Commits are linked to their parent commits (directed)